gosystemsgmbh/RI_Framework/README.md

 ## TODO

 - [ ] Features
-  - [ ] Use FilePath and DirectoryPath everywhere
   - [ ] Implement things from Wishlist
 - [ ] Documentation
   - [ ] Complete list of examples